Michael Sheen: Early life and education

-Michael Christopher Sheen was born on 5 February 1969 in Newport, Monmouthshire, Wales, the son of Irene, a secretary, and Meyrick, a British Steel Corporation personnel manager.
+Michael Christopher Sheen was born on 5 February 1969 in Newport, Wales, the son of Irene, a secretary, and Meyrick, a British Steel Corporation personnel manager.
 His family name, Sheen, is an Irish surname that is derived from his great-great-great grandfather Edward Sheehan, who lived in Waterford, Ireland, before moving to Wales in 1850 with his wife, Catherine Hickey.
 Sheen has one younger sister, Joanne.
-The family had already been living in Llanmartin for seven years prior to his birth.
+The family had been living in Llanmartin for seven years prior to his birth.
 When he was five, the family moved to Wallasey for work, but settled in his parents' home town of Port Talbot, Glamorgan, three years later.

 A keen footballer, Sheen was scouted and offered a place on Arsenal's youth team at the age of 12, but his family was unwilling to relocate to London.
 He later said he was grateful for his parents' decision, as the chances of forging a professional football career were slight.

-Sheen was raised in a theatrical family; his parents were both involved in local amateur operatics and musicals and, later in life, his father worked as a part-time professional Jack Nicholson lookalike, which took him across the world and as an after-dinner speaker.
+Sheen was raised in a theatrical family; his parents were both involved in local amateur operatics and musicals, and, later in life, his father worked as a part-time professional Jack Nicholson lookalike, which took him across the world and as an after-dinner speaker.
 In his teenage years, Sheen was involved with the West Glamorgan Youth Theatre and, later, the National Youth Theatre of Wales.
 He was influenced by the performances of Laurence Olivier and the writings of theatre critic Kenneth Tynan.

 In 1984, at the age of 15, Sheen, along with his friend Charles Uzzell-Edwards and Charles' father John Uzzell Edwards, helped salvage the iron and steel gate leading to the terrace of Dylan Thomas Boathouse in Laugharne; they discovered it stuck in the mud below the boathouse during a walk and dug it out.
 The gate was kept in the Uzzell-Edwards family garden before Charles auctioned it off at a 2014 event marking the 100th anniversary of Thomas's birth.

-Sheen was educated at Blaenbaglan Primary School, Glan Afan Comprehensive School and then Neath Port Talbot College, where he sat A-levels in English, drama, and sociology.
+Sheen was educated at Blaenbaglan Primary School, Glan Afan Comprehensive School, and then Neath Port Talbot College, where he sat A-levels in English, drama, and sociology.

 He considered studying English at university but instead decided to attend drama school.
 He moved to London in 1988 to train as an actor at the Royal Academy of Dramatic Art (RADA), having spent the previous year working in a Welsh fast-food restaurant called Burger Master to earn money.
 Sheen was granted the Laurence Olivier Bursary by the Society of London Theatre in his second year at RADA.
 He graduated in 1991 with a BA in Acting.